FriendsOfTYPO3/extension_builder/Documentation/Developer/Index.rst

 Adding plugins
 ``````````````

-Every extension that should generate output in the front-end needs a plugin.
+Every extension that should generate output in the frontend needs a plugin.
 It will be shown in the "plugin type" field
 of the content element "Plugin".
 You can add it to your extension in the left panel:

 +--------+---------------------------------------------------------+